1971–72 in English football: FA Cup

 Leeds United won the FA Cup for the first time in their history by beating the previous year's winners, Arsenal, 1–0 in the final at Wembley.
 Allan Clarke scored the winning goal.

 1971–72 marked the centenary of the FA Cup.
 Non-League club Hereford United of the Southern League provided one of the shocks of the season by knocking out Newcastle United 2–1 after extra time in the 3rd Round Replay.

 League Cup

 Stoke City won the 1972 Football League Cup Final to claim the only major trophy in their history.

+in the semi-final against West Ham United, John Ritchie's goal and a penalty save from Gordon Banks had earned Stoke a replay at Hillsborough, which ended in a draw.
+In the second semi-final replay, at Old Trafford, Stoke overcome a West Ham side forced to make Bobby Moore their stand-in goalkeeper, putting them through to the League Cup Final for the first time.

 Football League

 First Division

 Brian Clough, 37, won the first major trophy of his managerial career by guiding Derby County to their first league championship.
 They overcame Leeds United, Liverpool and Manchester City to win a four-horse race, with only a single point separating them.
 It was so close that when Manchester City won their last game of the season – against Derby on 22 April 1972 – they were top of the league by a point but had no chance of being champions, as Derby and Liverpool both had games in hand, were still to play each other, and both boasted a superior goal average to City's.

 Although Derby beat Liverpool to pass Manchester City at the top of the table, Liverpool (two points back) and Leeds (one point back) each still had a game left.
 Leeds, who had won the FA Cup for the first time of their history, could have completed the double by avoiding defeat against Wolverhampton Wanderers, but instead lost 2–1.
 Liverpool could also have overtaken Derby by defeating Arsenal, but could muster only a 0–0 draw.
 This assured Derby the title by a single point.

 There were bribery allegations from The Sun newspaper regarding Leeds's manager Don Revie, who stood accused of attempting to bribe Wolves on the final day of the season.
 Their captain Billy Bremner won a high court battle to clear his name of the allegations, with evidence provided by the Wolves striker Derek Dougan.

 Stoke City won the League Cup, their first major trophy.

 Nottingham Forest and Huddersfield Town lost their First Division status.
 1971–72 was Huddersfield's last season in the top flight until 2017, and within a few seasons they fell into the Fourth Division.